demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

   - Fixed missing death sound effect
   - Fixed hit sound being interrupted by death animation
   - Fixed several sounds (footsteps, mandible clicking, etc.) still playing after death
+  - Fixed clicking mandibles when spawning as a baby

 ## Other
 Despite the (now outdated) name, this mod also fixes a few other sounds unrelated to enemies: